 Flat and Sassy

 Not every hot shoe in 2013′s spring season will murder your ankles.
 Brightly printed flats are huge this year, especially in neon-style stripes.
 Espadrilles, the casual flat style with a canvas or cotton upper fabric and a flexible rope or rubber sole, are also making big news.
 Don’t feel the need to run out and find a pair at full price, however.
-Many are now available on shoes clearance: 40-70% off if you know where to look.
+Many are now available on clearance sale all throughout the year if you know where to look.

 High sandals have been popular in recent years, but they’re making a brand new splash this spring in the fashion scene.
 This year’s sandals are going one step beyond past years.
 Instead of a simple gladiator sandal, this year’s high-buckled fashion is going further than ever.
 High-heeled sandals are in, as are large, bold jewels on the front piece.
 They may also be worn as boots; Altuzarra premiered a fabulous line of these high-heeled sandal boots.